KiranWells/micro-nord-tc-colors/README.md

 A [Nord](https://www.nordtheme.com/) colorscheme port for the [Micro](https://micro-editor.github.io/index.html) editor.

-**IMPORTANT**

-Due to the way micro currently works (or at least my understanding of it), you will need to run the `nordsetup` command once after installation to move the colorscheme files to the correct location.
-This will manually create the colorschemes directory and move all four themes over.

 See the help file for other issues, such as off colors or no transparency.

 ## Features